-The staff of The Orchard school are responsible for:
+The staff of The Orchard are responsible for:

-- The delivery of PSHE in a sensitive way
+- The delivery of PSHE in a sensitive way.

-- Modelling positive attitudes to PSHE
+- Modelling positive attitudes to PSHE.

-- Monitoring progress
+- Monitoring progress.

-- Responding to the needs of individual learners
+- Responding to the needs of individual learners.

 All learners at The Orchard have special educational needs and an EHCP.
-To make sure learners are able to access the learning in the classroom, resources will be differentiated as appropriate to address the learning needs of children in order for them to have full access to the contents of the PSHE curriculum.
+To make sure learners can access the learning in the classroom, resources will be adapted as appropriate to address the learning needs of children for them to have full access to the contents of the

+PSHE curriculum.
 In most cases, class teachers will be able to determine if any additional support is required for an individual child to access the curriculum.